junxit/us-congress-bills-115/metadata.md

 - 2017-04-03 — Received in the House.
 - 2017-04-03 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S2163-2164)
 - 2017-04-03 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S2163-2164)
+- 2017-04-05 — Considered under suspension of the rules. (consideration: CR H2722-2726)
+- 2017-04-05 — DEBATE - The House proceeded with forty minutes of debate on S. 544.
+- 2017-04-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-04-05 — Mr. Roe (TN) moved to suspend the rules and pass the bill.
+- 2017-04-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2722)
+- 2017-04-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2722)
+- 2017-04-07 — Presented to President.
+- 2017-04-07 — Presented to President.
+- 2017-04-19 — Signed by President.
+- 2017-04-19 — Signed by President.